On the nodal structures of random fields -- a decade of results: Survey of results: Band-limited functions, random spherical harmonics and their Euclidean limits

 \subsection{Generalizations}

-All the above results generalize for $n$-dimensional sphere, $n\ge 2$ and any number $k\le n$ of independent spherical harmonics of either equal of non-equal degrees, or monochromatic waves on $\R^{n}$, see e.g. ~\cite{PucattiEtAl1,EstradeEtAl}, whence one is interested in the corresponding $(n-k)$-volume (number of discrete zeros for $k=n$); every configuration of $(n,k)$ is susceptible to Berry's cancellation.
-Alternatively, one may consider intersections of level sets: the analogous results to \S\ref{sec:nodal volume} (especially towards the end) will hold in this more general setting, with the only thing remaining somewhat vague is the number of points $\# T_{1;\ell}^{-1}(0)\cap T_{2;\ell}^{-1}(t)$ in the intersection of the nodal line of $T_{\ell}$ and level $t\ne 0$ curve of its independent copy.
+All the above results generalize for $n$-dimensional sphere, $n\ge 2$ and any number $k\le n$ of independent spherical harmonics of either equal or non-equal degrees, or monochromatic waves on $\R^{n}$, see e.g. ~\cite{PucattiEtAl1,EstradeEtAl}, whence one is interested in the corresponding $(n-k)$-volume (number of discrete zeros for $k=n$); every configuration $(n,k)$ is susceptible to Berry's cancellation.
+Alternatively, one may consider intersections of level sets: The analogous results to \S\ref{sec:nodal volume} (especially towards the end) will hold in this more general setting, with the only outstanding question, being somewhat vague, is that of the number of points $\# T_{1;\ell}^{-1}(0)\cap T_{2;\ell}^{-1}(t)$ in the intersection of the nodal line of $T_{\ell}$ and level $t\ne 0$ curve of its independent copy.
 Without performing the necessary (straightforward) computation, it seems that this case will exhibit some features of nonzero level curve length of a single spherical harmonic and than that of the nodal length (in terms of Berry's cancellation and the dominating chaos projection).